Grassland Bird Conservation

 Bobolinks

-NRCS encourages haying after July 15 to ensure that the young birds successfully fledge from their nests.
-They offer programs that provide financial and technical assistance and support to landowners for carrying out these practices because they are aware that dairy farmers are under great pressure to maximize their hay yields.
+To promote grassland bird productivity, NRCS encourages haying after July 15 to ensure that the young birds successfully fledge from their nests.
+They offer programs which provide financial and technical assistance to support landowners who carry out these practices.
 Contact Laura Suomi-Lecker if you want to know more at the email below.

 Laura Suomi-Lecker is the Technical Director at Somerset County Soil and